 - After the interview, phone the parish office to register.

 - Classes are usually held on the first and second Monday of each month beginning at 7:00 pm and lasting approximately two hours.

 - Both father and mother are expected to attend.

 - Sponsors are encouraged to attend the baptism classes.

 - If the infant has already been born, once you have attended the baptismal class you can call the Office and arrange a date for your child’s baptism.

 - There are no baptisms during the season of Lent.

-- Baptisms are celebrated on the 2nd and 3rd Sundays and the 4th Saturday of the month.
+- Baptisms are celebrated on the second and third Sundays and the fourth Saturday of the month.